How to watch the Macy's Thanksgiving Day Parade - WCBI TV | Your News Leader

 Parade route

-The annual Macy’s Thanksgiving Day Parade through Midtown Manhattan starts on the west side of Central Park near the American Museum of Natural History at the corner of West 77th Street and Central Park West.
-The parade travels south down Central Park West until Columbus Circle, where it proceeds East on Central Park South until it reaches 6th Avenue.
-From there, it travels toward 34th Street and Macy’s flagship store in Herald Square.
+The annual Macy’s Thanksgiving Day Parade through Manhattan starts on the west side of Central Park near the American Museum of Natural History at the corner of West 77th Street and Central Park West.
+The parade travels south down Central Park West until Columbus Circle, where it heads east on Central Park South until it reaches 6th Avenue.
+From there, it travels south toward 34th Street and Macy’s flagship store in Herald Square.
 The map below shows the parade route.

 Parade weather in New York City

-The National Weather Service says Thanksgiving morning will be sunny but windy.
+The National Weather Service says Thanksgiving morning in New York City will be sunny but windy.
 The forecast is calling for sun with morning temps in the high 40s.
 But there is expected to be a strong northwest wind of 20 to 25 mph, with gusts as high as 38 mph.

 Trending News